MohammadGhanaym/MohammadGhanaym/README.md

 ## 📊 Key Projects
 ### 1. **Addressing HR Workforce Challenges**
-- **Objective**: In this project, we analyzed HR data to help the company reduce the resignation rate and workload, and manage HR effectively to increase productivity and employee satisfaction.
+- **Objective**: In this project, we analyzed HR data to help the company reduce the resignation rate by effectively managing HR to enhance productivity and employee satisfaction.

 - **Key Insight**: Out of 300 employees in the company, 33% are active, 33% are on leave, and 34% have resigned.
 The overall employee shortage rate is 60%.
 Projects with a higher employee shortage rate have a heavier workload and, consequently, a higher resignation rate.